stephomi/nomadsculpt.com/manual/docs/topology.md

 Bake the highest multiresolution level to the lowest level on the current object.
 This is simple to setup, but often you will require more control, in which case the next option is more useful.

 #### From high-res ()
 Bake from the other visible objects in the scene to the selected object.
 The number in brackets indicate the number of other visible objects that will be used as high-res targets, and baked into the current low-res object with uv's.
-The other objects do not need to be similar in layout or topology to the object being baked, allowing for interesting bake workflows.
+The other objects do not need to be similar in layout or topology to the object being baked, allowing for versatile bake workflows.

 #### Resolution
 The resolution of the baked texture.
 Bake textures are always square, so 1024 will create a 1024x1024 image.